 Attention: General Counsel

 A couple of final, but important, points.
-First, these Terms constitute the entire agreement between you and Evernote and govern your use of the Service, except, and then only to the extent that you have entered into a Separate Agreement.
-These Terms supersede any prior agreements or earlier versions of these Terms between you and Evernote for the use of the Service.
+First, these Terms constitute the entire agreement between you and Evernote and govern your use of the Service, except for, and then only to the extent that you have entered into a Separate Agreement.
+These Terms supersede any prior agreements or earlier versions of these Terms between you and Evernote for the use of the Service as of the Effective Date indiciated at the top of these Terms.
 If, through accessing or using the Service, you utilize or obtain any product or service from a third party, you may additionally be subject to such third party’s terms and conditions applicable thereto, and these Terms shall not affect your legal relationship with such third party.

 Second, you acknowledge and agree that each affiliate of Evernote shall be a third party beneficiary to these Terms and that such other companies shall be entitled to directly enforce, and rely upon, any provision of these Terms which confers a benefit on (or provides rights in favor of) them.
 Other than this, no other person or company shall be a third party beneficiary to these Terms.